-This report is intended to cover the period from April 2013 to March 2015.
-The Board may, if appropriate, review the Report and Equality Outcomes or any part of them at an earlier date in response to comments from stakeholders, organisations or as a result of comments through Board Meetings which are normally held twice a year.
+This report is intended to cover the period from April 2015 to March 2017.
+The Board may, if necessary, review the Report and Equality Outcomes or any part of them at an earlier date in response to comments from stakeholders, organisations or as a result of comments through Board Meetings which are normally held twice a year.
 Such reviews will be covered in the Annual Equalities Progress & Monitoring Reports published on the website.